Hazing scandal reaches crisis point in Napa (Calif.), as school considers cancelling 2017 season

-Just more than two months after Napa High forced out longtime head football coach Troy Mott in the aftermath of a hazing scandal that enveloped 11 players and one coach.
-The trick is that potential cancellation isn’t coming for the reason you think.
+More than two months ago, Napa High forced out longtime head football coach Troy Mott in the aftermath of a hazing scandal that enveloped 11 players and one coach.

+The incident could lead to the potential cancellation of the season, but not for the reason you might think.

-As reported by Northern California Fox affiliate KTVU and the Napa Valley Register, the hazing scandal which claimed 16 alleged victims has now endangered the very continuation of the football program because the school is struggling to attract a new head coach.
-Per KTVU, Napa principal Annie Petrie has extended a formal offer to lead the program to six different candidates (two internal, four external) with all six turning down the opportunity.
+As reported by Northern California Fox affiliate KTVU and the Napa Valley Register, the hazing scandal that claimed 16 alleged victims has now endangered the very continuation of the football program because the school is struggling to attract a new head coach.

+Per KTVU, Napa principal Annie Petrie has extended a formal offer to lead the program to six candidates (two internal, four external) with all six turning down the opportunity.

 If the program still lacks a leader on June 15, it will cancel the entire 2017 season, per athletic director Thomas Sims.
 That includes the freshman and JV teams in addition to varsity football.